-The majority of products in Malta are imported, which is not surprising for such a small island.
-There’s certainly no shortage in choice when it comes to shopping, with well-known brands available in most outlets.
-However, there are some items that are produced in Malta and are difficult to find elsewhere.
-So seek them out while on your trip to Malta, for a unique experience.
+The majority of products in Malta are imported, hardly surprising for such a small island, and there’s certainly no shortage of choice when it comes to shopping, with well-known brands available in most outlets.
+However, there are some items produced in Malta that are difficult to find elsewhere, so seek them out while on your trip for a unique cultural experience.

 Refreshing Maltese beverages

-As Malta enjoys warm weather for the majority of the year, there is demand for refreshing, cool drinks.
-For something a little different, try Cisk lager or the fizzy drink Kinnie.
-Drinks producer Farsons brought Kinnie to the market in 1952 and it was an welcome alternative to the many different colas available on the island, following the Second World War.
-A bittersweet orange flavour mixed with aromatic herbs, Kinnie is an acquired taste, but it’s worth a try!
-Farsons also produces Cisk lager, which has a full hop aroma and golden colour, and is still made to the same recipe as when it was launched in 1929.
+As Malta enjoys warm weather most of the year, there’s a high demand for refreshing, cold drinks.
+Cisk Lager Beer is a local favourite, while the undisputed king of soft drinks is the carbonated Kinnie.
+Drinks producer Farsons brought Kinnie to the market in 1952, and it proved a welcome alternative to the different colas available on the island following World War II.
+A bittersweet orange flavour mixed with aromatic herbs, Kinnie is an acquired taste, but it’s certainly worth a try.
+Farsons also produces Cisk Lager Beer, which has a full hop aroma and golden colour and is still made with the same recipe as it was when launched in 1929.

 Traditional crafts: ganutell wire flowers

-If you have the opportunity to visit a craft fair during your visit to Malta, keep a look out for stalls selling Ganutell.
-A traditional skill passed down from generation to generation, the creation of intricate flower-making using fine wires is as interesting to watch as it is to see the finished product.
-As pieces are often commissioned and also used to decorate churches, these beautiful pieces are not usually found in shops.
+If you have the opportunity to visit a craft fair during your visit to Malta, look for stalls selling ganutell.
+This traditional art form of creating intricate flowers using fine wires is passed down from generation to generation, and it’s as fascinating to watch the process as it is to see the finished product.
+As pieces are often commissioned and used to decorate churches, you won’t usually find these beautiful items in shops.

 Delicious prickly pear products

-Growing on farmland, along the roadsides and even on wasteground, Malta is awash with prickly pear cacti.
-Best picked early morning or at dusk when the spikes on their skin retract, once peeled, the pears have a distinct taste with a melon-like scent to them.
-The best way to enjoy these summer fruits is in the form of one of the products they are made into.
-Browse local shops for delicious prickly pear liquors, jams and conserves.
-A taste of Malta to take home!
+Growing on farmland, along the roadsides and even on waste ground, prickly pear cacti abound in Malta.
+Best picked early in the morning or at dusk when the spikes on their skin retract, the prickly pears, once peeled, have a distinct taste with a melon-like scent to them.
+Enjoy this summer fruit in products such as liqueurs, jams and conserves – a taste of Malta to take home.

 Tasty bigilla dip

-Made from mashed tic beans, brown beans or broad beans, this dip is available in most Maltese restaurants and from delicatessens around the island.
-The perfect accompaniment to freshly baked Maltese bread, bigilla is often served as a complimentary hors d’oeuvre in eateries while choosing from the menu.
-While recipes can vary slightly, the main ingredients remain the same: beans, olive oil, herbs, seasoning and lashings of garlic.
-Don’t forget a packet of mints for freshening up afterwards!
+Made with mashed tic beans, brown beans or broad beans, bigilla is available in most Maltese restaurants and from delicatessens around the island.
+This dip is the perfect accompaniment to freshly baked Maltese bread and is often served as a complimentary hors d’oeuvre to snack on while choosing from the menu.
+Recipes can vary slightly, though the main ingredients remain the same – beans, olive oil, herbs, seasoning and lashings of garlic.
+Don’t forget a packet of mints for freshening up afterwards.

 Beautiful Mdina Glass

-Mdina Glass first opened its doors in 1968 as the first glass company in Malta.
-Producers of stunning items to furnish your home such as candle holders, vases and centrepieces, each piece is unique as it is produced by artisans who not only blow the glass but shape it by hand, too.
-All glassware is made to a high standard and their outlet in Ta’ Qali craft village, allows visitors to enter the workshop to see items being made first-hand.
+Mdina Glass first opened in 1968 as the first glass company in Malta, producing stunning items such as candleholders, vases and centrepieces.
+Each piece is unique, created by artisans who not only blow the glass but shape it by hand, too.
+All glassware is made to a high standard, and its outlet in Ta’ Qali craft village allows you to enter the workshop to watch all the action.

-Recovered from Ħal Saflieni Hypogeum, the only prehistoric underground temple in the world said to date back to circa 4,000 BC, the ‘sleeping lady’ figurine is now housed at Malta’s Museum of Archaeology.
-Carved out of stone, this 5,000-year-old lady lying on her side in a natural sleeping position has replicas available in many gift shops.
-She is an icon you will only find in Malta with a great history behind it.
+Recovered from Ħal Saflieni Hypogeum – a prehistoric underground temple that dates back to circa 4000BCE – the Sleeping Lady figurine is now on display at the National Museum of Archaeology.
+Carved out of stone, this millennia-old lady lying on her side in a natural sleeping position has replicas available in many gift shops – an icon you will only find in Malta.

-Not to be confused with bigilla, the savoury Maltese dip, bizzilla is a form of lace-making using techniques dating back to the time of the Knights of St John, when ornamental lace was a much sought-after fashion accessory.
-Fascinating to watch being made, wooden bobbins are used with various thickness of threads.
-Deft in their skills, it is not uncommon to see ladies sitting in their doorways on warm summer days, creating these works of art.
-A Maltese cross is entwined within bizzilla making it traditionally Maltese.
+Not to be confused with bigilla, the savoury Maltese dip, bizzilla is a form of lacemaking that uses techniques dating back to the time of the Knights of St John, when ornamental lace was a much sought-after fashion accessory.
+It’s a fascinating process to watch, where wooden bobbins are used with various thicknesses of thread, and it’s not uncommon to see ladies sitting in their doorways on warm summer days creating these works of art.
+Also, a Maltese cross is often entwined within the pattern, making it traditionally Maltese.

-Originating in ancient Greece and Rome, and seen in many countries worldwide today, it is safe to say that Malta is not the only home of filigree, but these ornate pieces of jewellery and ornaments, made of delicately thin gold or silver wires, is a speciality of Malta and its quality is second to none.
-Handmade by artisans across the island, most jewellery and gift shops stock some sort of filigree, but the best ones to look out for are those made bearing the eight-pointed Maltese cross.
+While filigree originated in ancient Greece and Rome and is seen in many countries worldwide, these ornate pieces of jewellery and ornaments, made of delicately thin gold or silver wires, remain a speciality of Malta, with a quality that is second to none.
+Most jewellery and gift shops stock some sort of filigree items handmade by artisans across the island, but the best ones to look out for are those made bearing the eight-pointed Maltese cross.

-Malta’s sister island of Gozo, measuring a mere 67km square, has a popular product you’ll find in Malta too – Ġbejniet, delectable round cheese made from unpasteurised sheep’s or goat’s milk.
-It’s available plain or you’ll find it with local flavours added, such as garlic, sun-dried tomatoes and chilli pepper.
-Eaten as is, drizzled with olive oil on salads or added to soups or as a pizza topping, these popular cheese circles, made by family-run businesses, are always in high demand.
+Gozo, another Maltese island, has a popular product you’ll also find in Malta – gbejniet, a delectable round cheese made with unpasteurised sheep’s or goat’s milk.
+It’s available plain or with added flavours such as garlic, sun-dried tomatoes and chilli pepper.
+Eaten as is, drizzled with olive oil on salads or added to soups or as a pizza topping, these tasty cheese circles, made by family-run businesses, are always in high demand.

 Addictive snacks: Twistees

 As with Cisk and Kinnie, you can’t visit Malta without trying a packet of Twistees.
-Although now widely exported, you will find the full range of flavours in their birthplace of Malta.
-Twistees, a savoury crisp snack, were invented over 40 years ago and were one of the first types of crisps to be baked rather than fried, making them an instant success.
-Branching out and keeping up with EU regulations, the iconic Twistees launched Twistees Lite and Tastees as even healthier options.
-Their own Facebook page has over 18,000 followers, and there are plans to launch six new exclusive flavours to celebrate Valletta being a European Capital of Culture 2018.
+Although now widely exported, you’ll find the full range of flavours in their birthplace of Malta.
+These savoury snacks were invented more than 40 years ago and were one of the first types of crisps to be baked rather than fried, making them an instant success.
+Branching out and keeping up with EU regulations, the iconic Twistees launched Twistees Lite as an even healthier option.
+Its Facebook page has thousands of followers, and there are plans to launch exclusive new flavours.